Introduction to Civil Litigation

 The Life Cycle of a Typical Civil Litigation Case

-When a case does go all the way to trial, the entire process, from filing documents with the court to initiate the case through resolution, can take anywhere from a few months to several years.
+When a case does go all the way to trial, the entire process, from filing documents with the court to initiate the case through its resolution, can take anywhere from a few months to several years.